 Are you noticing that there are few promotions for the top performers?
 This is what Forbes calls “the curse of competence.”

 There are a few reasons for this - sometimes it’s just a matter of not enough spots at the top, but sometimes managers are reluctant to let the highest-talent people move on to a new position.

 They’re afraid to lose someone making huge contributions to their department - but guess what?
 If you hold them back and don’t promote them, they will leave, and now they’ll leave the company as well as the manager behind.

 How can you help them progress in their career at your company?

-- Having regular career development discussions with them where you talk about their goals and how they can achieve them at your business is vital.
+- It is vital to have regular career development discussions with them where you talk about their goals and how they can achieve them at your business.

 - Ongoing training is also highly valued by top performers - are you providing them with the opportunity to develop new skills?

 - If you have seen a pattern of high-performing employees leaving because of career path frustration, this is a place for your senior team to figure out how you can make room for growth for the people you want to keep.

 4. They’re overworked and burnt out.